 Inside, the hotel also decks the halls.
 Its “Magical Memories” program has been running since the early 2000s and includes a giant Gingerbread Village, a Grand Tree Lighting ceremony, live music, Santa breakfasts, and cookie decorating throughout the season.
 Yantis admits the staffers may enjoy part of the holiday season a lot too.
 “Thousands of pounds of candy go into making the Gingerbread Village,” she says, “and a few hundred pounds disappear into the mouths of the chefs as they work.”

-The stately Nob Hill hotel makes a strong first impression with its classic exterior, built in 1906 under architect Julia Morgan, of Hearst Castle fame.
-But during the holiday season the hotel embraces Victorian architecture instead—and an edible form at that.
-Inside the lobby, the executive pastry chef and her team create a two-story Victorian gingerbread house: 22 feet high and 23 feet wide, made with more than 7,000 house-made gingerbread bricks covered with royal icing and candy decor.
+The stately Nob Hill hotel Fairmont San Francisco makes a strong first impression with its classic Beaux-Arts exterior, built in 1906 under architect Julia Morgan, of Hearst Castle fame.
+But during the holiday season the hotel has an over-100-year-old tradition that embraces Victorian architecture instead—and an edible form at that.
+Inside the lobby, the executive pastry chef and her team create a two-story Victorian gingerbread house, 22 feet high and 23 feet wide, made with more than 7,000 house-made gingerbread bricks covered with royal icing and candy decor.
+You can even book an afternoon tea or dinner for up to 10 guests inside the house, making for a truly memorable holiday experience.

-The public can only view the creation during a few open houses, but the best way to see it is to stay overnight (or even have dinner at) the hotel.
-If you plan to sleep over, consider the Santa Suite package—which includes a stay in the two-bedroom Napoleon Suite, decked out in Santa decor, and a private breakfast inside the lobby’s Gingerbread House.
+The public can only view the creation during a few open houses, so another way to see it is to stay overnight (or even have dinner at) the hotel.
+If you plan to sleep over, consider the Santa Suite package—which includes a stay in the two-bedroom Napoleon Suite, decked out in Santa decor, and breakfast.

 This 500-acre property on the Monterey Peninsula is a classic family-friendly resort—the kind of place where daily activities include archery lessons, geocaching, and sunset hikes.
 During the holidays that schedule gets a festive spin, like Santa scavenger hunts, caroling, and the 12 Days of Holiday Cookie Decorating for kids (one day Mexican galletas, another Italian Raisin Twists), and wine tastings and mixology classes for the grown-ups.